 Waiting Days for What Should Take Minutes

-Another challenge is long waiting days.
+Another challenge is long waiting times.
 For example, your suppliers need payment, but your traditional wire transfer sits in processing limbo for 3-5 business days.
 Legacy banking systems need multiple intermediary banks to verify and process international transactions.
 That creates unnecessary delays, but you can improve this cash flow management with the blockchain ecosystem.

 Operating in a Black Box